Anxiety is ancient — and so is God's answer

 What is the best Bible verse for anxiety?

 Philippians 4:6-7 is widely considered the most directly helpful verse for anxiety — it gives a specific action (prayer with thanksgiving) and a specific promise (God's peace guarding heart and mind).
 Isaiah 41:10 and 1 Peter 5:7 are also among the most comforting.
 For anxiety about the future specifically, Jeremiah 29:11 and Romans 8:28 are among the most anchoring promises in all of Scripture.
+The "best" verse often depends on the specific nature of your anxiety — fear of abandonment, fear of the future, fear of failure — so exploring the themed sections above can help you find the one that speaks most directly to your situation.

 Find calm in Scripture with Covenant Path